Chilkoti/R-Projects/README.md

 # R-Projects
 Repository for R Projects
-17 April 2018: connecting Git with Rstudio
+17 April 2018: connecting Git with Rstudio" new test"